Brittdrog/Drogemoller_lab_website/content/authors/cheemab/_index.md

 #- name: Bilal Cheema

 # Short bio (displayed in user profile at end of posts) (add info about yourself)
-bio: Bilal is a 3rd year Genetics Student at the University of Manitoba.
+#bio: Bilal is a 3rd year Genetics Student at the University of Manitoba.

 #Add info about your interests in bullet form (this can also be non-academic)
-interests:
+#interests:
-- Immunology
+#- Immunology
-- Oncogenomics
+#- Oncogenomics
-- Pharmacogenomics & Precision Medicine
+#- Pharmacogenomics & Precision Medicine
-- Computational Biology
+#- Computational Biology

 #Add info about your education
-education:
+#education:
-  courses:
+#  courses:
-  - course: BSc Major in Genetics
+#  - course: BSc Major in Genetics
-    institution: University of Manitoba, Canada
+#    institution: University of Manitoba, Canada
-    year: 2018-2023
+#    year: 2018-2023

 # Social/Academic Networking